-An attribute consists of an attribute type, which identifies the class of information given by an attribute, and the corresponding attribute values, which are the particular instances of that class appearing in the entry.
+An attribute consists of an attribute type, which identifies the class of information given by an attribute, and the corresponding attribute values, which are the particular instances of that class of information appearing in the attribute within the entry.
 A user attribute value may have zero, one, or more contexts associated with it in its context list.
 Operational attribute values shall not have contexts.